**We Only Ship To US Business Addresses**

 Maintenance and Inspection

 Regular maintenance and inspection are important for your arbor press.
-This means wiping all parts touched with a lightly oiled rag after each use to prevent rust and inspecting and tightening all fasteners regularly to prevent misalignment or damage.
+This means wiping all parts touched with a lightly oiled rag after each use to prevent rust and regularly inspecting and tightening all fasteners to prevent misalignment or damage.

 Arbor Press FAQs